UMB began offering banking-as-a-service (BaaS) long before the term even existed.

 In our experience, it is important to make a full suite of banking services available.
 Foundational elements include real-time account opening, check clearing, ACH, remote deposit capture, bill pay and support for fully digital customer experience.

 Beyond those basics, fintechs may benefit from more specialty services.
-For example, UMB is known for our FDIC sweep program, which enables fintechs to offer a competitive yield to customers while expanding their FDIC insurance coverage.
+For example, UMB is known for our FDIC sweep program, which enables fintechs to offer a competitive yield to customers while also expanding their amount of FDIC insurance coverage.
 Other examples of more specialized services are accounts payable and business financial management.

 Today’s fintech world is about partnerships, not geography.
 A fintech based in one part of the country may partner with a bank located a thousand miles away.